April is an exciting month for gardeners. Here are some ideas for prioritizing seed starting, planting seedlings, garden maintenance, and more.

 - Perennials such as asparagus and rhubarb

-- Swiss chard and other young spring greens like kale and lettuce (Check out my kale recipes!)
+- Young spring greens like kale and lettuce

 My broccoli seedlings look so good I could eat them right now!
 Patience you must have, young padawan.
 The harvest will outweigh a seedling snack!